valeryz/cl-glpk/README.markdown

 There are still a lot of improvements to build into this high-level API before it's really complete.

+Instead of the macro you can also use the underlying functional interface `compute-linear-program`.

 ## License

 BSD sans advertising clause (see file COPYING)